N-essuno/smol_scheduler/README.md

 ## Installing the software

-Before installing the applications, save the architecture that will be needed by InfluxDB.
-It is possible to do so with the following line of code:
+Before installing the applications, save the architecture that will be needed by InfluxDB with the following code:

 ```bash
 if [ $(uname -m) == "x86_64" ]; then